gSchool/DNA-release-3/01-welcome/01-intro.md

-# Release 3: From User Need to Acquisition Award
+# Module 103: From User Need to Acquisition Award

 If you are wondering when we will focus on acquisition and contracting strategies that support Agile, DevSecOps, etc., get excited - that is the focus of the second half of Digital DNA, which starts now!

 ### !callout-warning
-## Release 3 Disclaimer
+## Module 103 Disclaimer
-This training unit is not intended to usurp existing laws, regulations, or agency policy.
-Release 3 highlights and discusses specific sections of the Federal Acquisition Regulation (FAR) and pathways from the Adaptive Acquisition Framework (AAF), providing some ways they can be utilized.
+This training unit is not intended to usurp existing laws, regulations, or agency policy. **Module 103** highlights and discusses specific sections of the Federal Acquisition Regulation (FAR) and pathways from the Adaptive Acquisition Framework (AAF), providing some ways they can be utilized.
 We cannot (and do not) cover every situation.
 As we have stated throughout the course, there are many ways to implement -- keep in mind, ‘it depends’ is almost an official mantra.
 Our recommendations:

 * **Start Brainstorming**: Use this release (and other documents) to support team brainstorming
 * **Allow Divergent Thinking**: Think of several ways to achieve the desired state before selecting an approach.
 Remember: building flexibility into your strategies is designing for change - which is guaranteed to happen!